gojiplus/bloomjoin/README.md

 ## Performance Benchmarks

-Bloom join is faster in only 6 out of 60 cases.
+The current implementation of Bloom join is faster in only 6 out of 60 cases.

 The data (and theory) suggests that Bloom join offers an advantages when: